MadByteDE/SPT-Linux-Guide/docs/lutris/cover_art.md

 Easiest way to do it:

+- Download the images
 - Right click the `SPTarkov shortcut` → `Configure`
-- Click on the desired format & navigate to the download cover/banner
+- Click on the desired format & navigate to the downloaded cover/banner

 The images will automatically be saved in the correct Lutris directory.
 The downloaded images can be removed after this.